 Location基町 (Moto-machi), Japan

-From the architect.
+Text description provided by the architects.
 Kure City, Hiroshima Prefecture.
 It is a seaside city with a mild climate facing the Seto Inland Sea.
 With very little level land and mountains up to the shoreline, the city is divided and spread apart.
 Modern Kure City started with the opening of Kure Naval District of the pre-war Imperial Japanese Navy in 1889, and developed along with the construction of naval facilities.
 Because of this, historical buildings and cultural facilities introducing its history are found in the city.
 The “Yamato Museum”, opened in 2005, is well-known.
 The Seto Inland Sea, with the Akinada Islands, is beautiful and the blending of its robust port and delicate natural beauty is very attractive.

 This house, built as a dwelling for a couple, is located on a hill with the luxury of this splendid view.
 The couple purchased the property attracted by this setting overlooking the city.
 A spacious living space was not needed, but the request from the couple was to put emphasis on the sensibility of both interior and exterior materials.
 We planned carefully in accordance to this request.